sharma-bharat/PrepMetData/README.md

 We wrote a code to fix the files : `FixingDupicateDuke.py` <br>
 Usage example:
 `python FixingDupicateDuke.py -file_ci /Users/ud4/repos/GitHub/FATESFACE/Jupyter_Notebooks/DuplicateDukeDataCorrectIndexOnly.txt -path_data /Users/ud4/Documents/FACEMDS/MET_Data_Processing/Oren_2022_DUKE_Met/data/ -replace_file yes` <br>
-This will replace tge gap filled files with correct values <br>
+This will replace the gap filled files with correct values <br>
 You will also need to download the file `DuplicateDukeDataCorrectIndexOnly.txt` <br>

 ### 1.2  Time column has inconsistent time values
-Some of the variable have an incorrect time in the observation dataset.
+Some of the variables have an incorrect time in the observation dataset.
-E.g. below is the SLT.
+E.g. Below is the SLT.
 Instead of 1500, the data reads 1460.
 There are 440 instances just for SLT.

 ```
 4349 1999,3378.56,91,1400,11,11.3,11.2,11.5,11.7,12.6